Sentō: Entrance and undressing

 In Japan, it is customary to remove one's shoes when entering a private home.
 Similarly, shoes are removed before entering the bathing area in a sentō.
 They are kept in a shoe locker.
 The locker is usually available free of charge.
 In a gender-segregated sentō, bathers go through one of the two doors.
 The men's door usually has a blue color and the kanji for man (男, otoko) and the women's door usually has a pink color and the kanji for woman (女, onna).
 The attendant usually provides at extra cost a variety of bath products including towels, soap, shampoo, razors, and combs; ice cream or juice from the freezer can also be paid for here.

 There are usually free lockers with keys (that may be worn on the wrist into the baths) or large baskets provided to put personal effects.

 Bathing area

-At onsen or hot springs, the water contains minerals and many people do not rinse off the water from the skin, to increase exposure to the minerals.
+At onsen or hot springs, the water contains minerals and a number of people do not rinse off the water from the skin, to increase exposure to the minerals.
 In a regular sentō, people usually rinse off at the faucets.